realsensesolutions/actions-aws-bucket/README.md

 # AWS S3 Bucket Creator Action

 A GitHub Action that creates an S3 bucket using Terraform with configurable naming and security settings.
+Uses remote backend state management for improved reliability and team collaboration.

 ## Features